haritha-j/google-images-download/README.rst

 This is a fork of the google images download repo by hardikvasa.
-The only additional feature implemented in this for is the ability to download thumbnails only.
+The only additional feature implemented in this fork is the ability to download thumbnails only.
 This is jsut a quick fix i implemented for my own use, so the normal image download features have been completely disabled, make sure to add the '--thumbnail' argument to your query, otherwise the code won't do anything.
 Also, i broke the image naming feature in the process of making my changes, and haven't bothered to fix it yet.

 ----------------------------------------------------------------------------------------------------------------------------